 Toll Brothers Announces New Luxury Home Community Coming Soon to The Pinehills in Plymouth, Massachusetts

-/EIN News/ -- PLYMOUTH, Mass., March 09, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE: TOL), the nation’s leading builder of luxury homes, today announced its fifth community located in The Pinehills, an award-winning master-planned community in Plymouth, Massachusetts.
-Toll Brothers at The Pinehills – Owls Nest is the company’s newest single-family luxury home neighborhood coming soon to The Pinehills.
+PLYMOUTH, Mass., March 09, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced its fifth community located in The Pinehills, an award-winning master-planned community in Plymouth, Massachusetts.
+Toll Brothers at The Pinehills – Owls Nest is the company's newest single-family luxury home neighborhood coming soon to The Pinehills.
 Construction of the Toll Brothers sales center and model homes is set to begin in spring 2023 and sales will begin this summer.

 Located on the ridge of The Pinehills, Toll Brothers at The Pinehills – Owls Nest will include 98 new single-family luxury homes.
 Home buyers will be able to choose from six exquisite home designs ranging from 1,880 to 2,804 square feet, each built with the outstanding quality, craftsmanship, and value for which Toll Brothers is known.